Guide to Puppeteer: Web Scraping Using a Headless Browser

 Venture further by experimenting with an alternate proxy server.
 This exploration aids in differentiating whether the issue is confined to the proxy server itself or if a broader concern lingers.

-Unlock the potential of advanced proxy setup within Puppeteer, delivering heightened precision and personalization while dealing with proxies.
+Unlock the potential of data scraping with advanced tools and techniques, enabling precise and efficient extraction of information from websites.
 Puppeteer’s arsenal of advanced proxy features unveils a realm of adaptable choices, placing commanding flexibility and management at your fingertips as you navigate proxies.
 This elevated approach not only surmounts IP-blocking hurdles adeptly but also amplifies the prowess of automation.

 (async () => {